ltackmann/log4dart/doc/Config.md

 LoggerFactory.config["MyClass"].infoEnabled = true;
 ```

-as you can see configuration values can either be assigned a specific logger name
+as exemplified above configuration values can either be assigned to a specific logger name
 such as **MyClass** or be matched by a regex like **.***

 Formatting